bcorporaal/Toko/README.md

 - Easy selection and usage of (custom) color palettes
 - Saving and loading (through drag and drop on the canvas) of sketch parameters

+## Usage
-No documentation yet, so see toko/source for details.
+There is no documentation yet, so see `toko/source` for details.
 Also, the examples folder includes sketches using various features.

 ## Ideas (that may or may not get implemented in the future)